Competitor Guide

 • Lyro AI is sold as a separate add-on, meaning core Tidio plans do not include AI-powered query resolution by default.

-• QuantumDesk is the strongest alternative for D2C and SMB teams, with AI resolution, omnichannel inbox, and custom usage-based pricing built in.
+• QuantumDesk is the strongest alternative for D2C and SMB teams, with AI resolution, omnichannel inbox, and native Shopify integration built into the core platform.

 Tool Best For Key Advantage Starting Price

-QuantumDesk D2C and SMB teams scaling AI-native support AI built into the core, not as an add-on Custom (quote-based)
+QuantumDesk D2C and SMB teams scaling AI-native support with Shopify integration AI built into the core; native Shopify integration Custom (quote-based)

 Intercom SaaS in-product messaging and lifecycle support Mature Fin AI bot and in-app messaging depth From ~$39/seat/month